Malawi struggles with floods

 Habitat for Humanity Malawi is assessing the situation to develop an appropriate response.
 Based on preliminary assessments, Habitat for Humanity Malawi needs 118,000 USD to distribute additional 2,000 Emergency Shelter Kits.
 It is estimated that a longer-term community recovery program could cost around 600,000 USD or more, depending on the needs and scale.

 If you want to support our recovery efforts in Malawi, please follow the donation link below.
-To designate your donation, please choose “Designate your donation” on the right-hand side of the form and select Malawi from the drop down list of local Habitat organizations.
+To designate your donation, please choose “Designate your donation” under “Optional details” towards the bottom of the page.
+Select Malawi from the drop down list of Habitat organizations by region and country.

 Habitat for Humanity has been working in Malawi since 2009.
 In 2015, Habitat started a disaster risk reduction program in the south of the country in response to heavy floods.
 Houses built by Habitat for Humanity have not been damaged during the current floods.